RandyRomero/Cheatsheets/python/pydantic/misc.md

 question id: b897f0a8-139a-49f0-9d46-2d4c633667f2

-### How to validates several fields with Pydantic validator?
+### How to validate several fields with Pydantic validator?

 Suppose you have a model like this: